 TCP Idle Timeout(sec) TCP Close Wait(sec) TCP Def Timeout(sec) When two computers communicate via the Internet, a TCP-based communication session is created between them to control the exchange of data packets.
-The TCP session can be in viewed as being in one of three states, depending on the types of packets being transferred: the establishing state , where the connection is being set up, the active state , where the connection is being shut down.
+The TCP session can be in viewed as being in one of three states, depending on the types of packets being transferred: the establishing state , where the connection is being set up, the active state , where the connection is being used to transfer data, and the closing state , in which the connection is being shut down.
 When a NAT rule is in effect on a TCP session in the active state, the session will timeout if no packets are received for the time specified in TCP Idle Timeout .
-When in the closing state, the session will timeout if no packets are received for the time specified in the time specified in the time specified in TCP Idle Timeout .
-When in the specified in TCP Close Wait .
-When in the time specified in TCP Def Timeout .
+When in the closing state, the session will timeout if no packets are received for the time specified in TCP Close Wait .
+When in the establishing state, the session will timeout if no packets are received for the time specified in TCP Def Timeout .
 UDP Timeout(sec) Same as TCP Idle Timeout, but for UDP-based communication sessions.
 ICMP Timeout(sec) Same as TCP Idle Timeout, but for ICMP-based communication sessions.
 GRE Timeout(sec) Same as TCP Idle Timeout, but for GRE-based communication sessions.
 Default Nat Age(sec) Same as TCP Idle Timeout, but for GRE-based communication sessions.
 NAPT Port Start/End When an NAPT rule is defined, the source ports will be translated to sequential numbers in this range.